steuerbot/android-sdk/README.md

 See [/examples/dynamic](/examples/dynamic) for a full working example using the dynamic module solution.

 Of course the different integration solutions could be mixed, e.g. you could use a fragment after loading the dynamic module.

+## License

+The contents of this repository are licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).